ilyakurdyukov/fpdoom/README.md

 ## FPDoom: Doom for feature phones

-Currently only for feature phones based on the SC6530/SC6531 chipset.
+Currently only for feature phones based on SC6530/SC6531 or UMS9117 chipsets.

 * THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, USE AT YOUR OWN RISK!